-This disc golf putter is also one of the most popular putters among disc golf practitioners.
+This disc golf putter is also another popular putters among disc golf players.
 It offers a lot of different plastic blends and is good for putting and approach shots.
-This is an overstable disc that provides the best feel in the hands of the player and provides the best result.
+This is a stable disc that provides an excellent feel in the hands of the player and provides the best result.

-When used in the field, I like this disc’s ability to fly straight into the basket.
-It also handles the wind well which is a good option if you are facing windy conditions.
+When used in the course, I liked this disc’s ability to fly straight into the basket when putting.
+It also handles the wind well which is a good option if you are facing slightly windy conditions.
 I also like the versatility of this product as it can handle long and short putts, approach shots, and even short drives.
-It also provides stability and you will never have to worry about flipping it too much because it can fly straight overall.
+It also provides stability and you generally won’t have to worry about flipping it too much because it can fly straight overall.

 This is a good option for you off the tee and taking approach shots as well.
-This is not a gliding disc but flies pretty when thrown with power especially on drive type throw.
+This is a high glide disc, and it flies pretty when thrown with power especially.
 But the best use of this is to use it inside the circle for your putting.
-It is straight and stable and will give you the chance to hit the basket.
+It is straight and stable and will give you a dependable flight to the basket.

-If you are looking for the best disc golf putter for push putting, then you might consider this disc from Atom.
+If you are looking for the best disc golf putter for push putting, then you might consider this disc from Prodigy, the P Model US.
 This disc putter is considered a straight flyer and offers a lot of potential off the tee and long approach shots.
 But the disc features the best stability with a little bit of fade which is good for a player if he develops a throwing technique with this disc.

 This disc is specially formulated with putters.
-Its flight is characterized by a straight stable flight with a late subtle fade before hitting the ground.
-With a flight rating of Speed – 3, Glide – 3, Turn – 0.5, and Fade – 0, it provides the player a perfect control as it flies straight into the target.
+Its flight is characterized by a straight to understable flight with a late subtle fade before hitting the ground.
+With a flight rating of Speed: 3, Glide: 5, Turn: -1, and Fade: 1, it provides the player a perfect control as it flies straight to the target.
 Another attribute of this disc putter the large plate and the narrow wing design.
 I feel that this disc will provide a long gliding line.

-The MVP is using mid-grade and soft plastic but has several patterns and available colors.
-It provides a great feel in the hands but is not made for long velocity shots.
-This disc was specially formulated for putters and it works best at it.
+Prodigy is uses a base, mid-grade and premium plastic for this disc.
+It provides a great feel in the hands.
+This disc was specially formulated for putting and it is best for putting

 8. Axiom Discs Electron Firm Envy Putter

 The Axiom Envy is relatively new in the Axiom line of the disc.
 It is made to be the first putt and approach disc that offers a slower but overstable even at high speeds.
-It also provides a dependable drop which for me is great.
-It is a great option for you if you want to develop and be the best putters that you can be.
+This also provides a dependable drop which for me is great.
+Making the Envy a great option for you if you want to develop and be the best putters that you can be.